 If you enroll in a fall clinic (or fall-winter clinic), it is possible for you to continue your work into the winter and spring by applying for the Continuing Clinical Program.

 Once a student has enrolled in a clinic through Helios, it is not possible for them to enroll again (for example, a student in the fall International Human Rights clinic will not be able to accept a wait-list offer through Helios for the spring International Human Rights clinic).
 Students who have taken a semester of a clinic and would like to continue must apply through the continuing clinical program.

 Initial clinic registration preferencing occurs in April.
 Students register for the entire upcoming academic year (fall, winter and spring).
 Once clinical registration preferencing results have been released, students are able to add and drop clinics through Helios.
 Students who are on the wait-list for clinics will receive automated wait-list offers if and when space becomes available.

 - If I drop a clinic, can I stay in the required clinical course?

 If you enrolled in the class as a direct result of your clinic enrollment (i.e. the class is either for clinical students only or you enrolled in the class under a reserved clinical seat) then you must also drop the class.

 - Are all clinics in clinical registration?

 Some courses are by permission and cannot be added through clinical registration or during Add/Drop on Helios.
-These courses are noted as “By Permission” in the clinical curriculum and the course description.
+These courses are noted as “By Application” in the Clinical Curriculum 2015-16 and the course description.
 Enrollment instructions for By Permission clinicals are explained in the clinic descriptions.
 Independent clinicals and continuing clinicals require applications.

 - I received a clinic wait-list offer and cannot accept it – help!